Answered By: Lynn VanLeer Last Updated: Jul 09, 2017 Views: 22799

 5. Scroll down to the Search Options.
 Verify the Full Text box is checked.

-6. Under the area labeled More Search Options, in the Source Type box, check Magazines and Newspapers.
+6. Under More Search Options, in the Source Type box, check Magazines and Newspapers.

 7. Click the Search button.

-Note: By default the database displays the search results by relevance.
+Search tip: By default the database displays the search results by relevance.
 You may find it useful to view the results by date.
-Use the Sort results by section in the right column to change the sort order.
+Use the Sort button in the left column to change the sort order.

 Do you have other Library questions?
 Ask a Librarian!